Different Types of Semi-Trailer Axles

 Pros of Spread Axles

-• Increased stability when loading and unloading trailer
+- Increased stability when loading and unloading the trailer

 Cons of Spread Axles

-• More difficult to turn because of greater distance between wheels while kingpin is in same place
+- More difficult to turn because of a greater distance between wheels, while the kingpin is in the same place

-Spread axles are good for: Flatbeds, car haulers, refrigerated trailers
+Spread axles are suitable for: Flatbeds, car haulers, refrigerated trailers.

 Leaf Spring Axles

-As one of the more commonly used types of axles, leaf spring axles are part of a spring suspension system, which flexes to let the wheels on a semi-trailer move independently from the truck body.
+Leaf spring axles are one of the more commonly used types of axles.
+They are part of a spring suspension system that flexes to let the wheels on a semi-trailer move independently from the truck body.
 This is especially useful when driving on uneven roads.

 Leaf springs are overslung (straight axles) or underslung (straight axles and drop axles) on the semi-trailer’s axle as a group of curved and stacked springs, also known as leaves.
-They come in single, tandem, and tridem variations depending on the number of axles and weight being carried.
+They come in single, tandem, and tridem variations depending on the number of axles and load weight.
 Tandem and tridem are connected with an equalizer that aids in better weight distribution over the axles.

 Pros of Leaf Spring Axles